KenjiOhtsuka/note/operating_system/memory.md

 ## Code sharing

 * If code is placed within a separate segment, such a segment could potentially be shared across multiple running programs

+## Segregated List

+* if a particular application has one (or a few) popular-sized request that it makes, **keep a separate list** just to manage objects of that size
+* all other requests are forwarded to a more general memory allocator.

+## Buddy allocation